learn-co-curriculum/phase-3-active-record-associations-methods/README.md

 end
 ```

 And that's it!
+With this relatively small amount of code, we now have access to a whole host of methods provided by Active Record.

-## Our Code in Action: Working with Associations
+## Association Methods

-Go ahead and run the test suite and you'll see that we are passing all of our tests!
+Go ahead and run the test suite and you'll see that we are passing the first 14 tests!
 Amazing!
 Our associations are all working, just because of our migrations and use of macros.

 Let's play around with our code.